You are currently viewing How to write survey questions for research – with examples

 The accuracy and relevance of the data you collect depend largely on the quality of your survey questions.
 In other words, good questions make for good research outcomes.

-It makes sense then, that you should put considerable thought and planning into writing your survey or questionnaire.
+It makes sense then, that you should put considerable thought and planning into writing your research survey or questionnaire.

-In this article, we’ll go through what a good survey question looks like, talk about the different kinds of survey questions that exist, give you some tips for writing a good survey question, and finally, we’ll take a look at some examples.
+In this article, we’ll go through what a good survey question looks like, talk about the different kinds of survey questions that exist, give you some tips for writing a strong survey question, and finally, we’ll take a look at some examples.

 What is a good survey question?